duydangpham/duydangpham.github.io/_pages/about.md

 I am [supervising several Ph.D. candidates](/teaching-and-phd-supervision), and I always seek strong candidates who would like to do research in the areas listed above.
 Please find information about Ph.D. research opportunities <a href="https://www.drduydangpham.com/2022/06/11/phd-scholarship-at-rmit-vietnam.html" target="\_blank">here</a>.

 Beyond academia, I am:
-- Co-founder of the <a href="https://vn-ais.org/" target="\_blank">Vietnam Chapter of Association for Information Systems (VAIS)</a>
+- **Co-founder** of the <a href="https://vn-ais.org/" target="\_blank">Vietnam Chapter of the Association for Information Systems (VAIS)</a>, fostering a network for IS researchers and professionals
-- Consultant for digitalization projects
+- **Research consultant** for digital transformation and technology adoption projects across industries at organizational and national levels
-- Trainer for digital literacy and cybersecurity programs for government agencies and corporate entities
+- **Keynote speaker** and **trainer** for digital literacy and cybersecurity initiatives, working with government agencies and corporate entities
-- Research Lead for a <a href="https://genderdiversity.vn/" target="\_blank">gender equality and inclusion program</a> funded by the US Consulate General in Vietnam
+- **Research lead** for various sustainability projects, including a <a href="https://genderdiversity.vn/" target="\_blank">gender equality and inclusion program</a> funded by the US Consulate General in Vietnam
-- Visiting Lecturer for MBA programs at international and local universities in Vietnam
+- **Visiting lecturer** for MBA programs at international universities in Vietnam, delivering courses on digital business and information systems
-- Managing my personal investments

-I write and share my thoughts and reflections (in Vietnamese) on various topics about life and careers on a <a href="https://duydangpham.substack.com/" target="\_blank">Substack blog</a>, with the ambition to compile a personal playbook (inspired by <a href="https://www.amazon.com/Almanack-Naval-Ravikant-Wealth-Happiness/dp/1544514212" target="\_blank">the Almanack of Naval Ravikant</a>).
-Please <a href="https://duydangpham.substack.com/" target="\_blank">check it out</a> if you are interested.
+- Passionate **investor** and **home barista**, continuously refining my knowledge and skills in both fields every day

 <hr>